Best computer monitors in Singapore

 For just a little more money, the Prism+ W240 goes the extra mile for gamers.
 A high 75Hz refresh rate goes beyond the standard 60Hz to ensure blur-free gameplay, while a quick 5 millisecond response time means there’s minimal lag between your clicks and on-screen action.

-Colour performance is good with 100% Adobe sRGB coverage, which makes it an ideal choice for those getting started with new skills like image and video editing this CB.
+Colour performance is good with 100% Adobe sRGB coverage, which makes it an ideal choice for those getting started with new skills like image and video editing.
 It also sports a reduced blue light mode to help relieve eye strain during your gaming marathons.
-Best of all, Prism+ is a Singapore-based company – a great way to #supportlocal this COVID-19 pandemic!
+Best of all, Prism+ is a Singapore-based company, making it a great way to #supportlocal!

 With detailed 4K resolution and HDR capabilities, the BenQ EW3280U can maximise the visual experience of your brand-new PS5 gaming console.